aninuth/aninuth.github.io/_posts/2025-08-26-eeg-ml-project.md

 <details>
 <summary>💡 <b>"Talk To Other People"</b></summary>
 <br>
 Make sure you're accounting for other people's actions.
-Have they pre-processed your data already?
+Have they pre-processed your data already, removing signals you might be searching for?
 Are there limitations to their data capture that you need to be aware of?
 The old programming joke (10 hours of googling can save you 10 minutes of reading the manual) is true for research too, except sometimes those 10 minutes come from writing an email.
 </details>